 How long does a printer toner last?
 If you’ve had a toner for a long time, you might wonder, do toners expire?
-In this post, we’ll Consider the tips mentioned here to make them last longer.
+And how can I make them last longer?

 Do toners expire?
 Yes, but not like food.
 Toner cartridges don’t come with an expiration date.
 They can expire by being too old, running out of toner, or experiencing damage that affects performance.
 Printer toner best before dates are generally 2 years after manufacture.